SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisFirehoseDeliveryStreamProcessingConfiguration.md

----
-layout: glossary
-title: Add-VSKinesisFirehoseDeliveryStreamProcessingConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSKinesisFirehoseDeliveryStreamProcessingConfiguration

 ## SYNOPSIS
-Adds an AWS::KinesisFirehose::DeliveryStream.ProcessingConfiguration resource property to the template
+Adds an AWS::KinesisFirehose::DeliveryStream.ProcessingConfiguration resource property to the template.
+The ProcessingConfiguration property configures data processing for an Amazon Kinesis Data Firehose delivery stream.

 ## SYNTAX